Back

 Cami de la Fortesa, Anoia, Barcelona, Catalonia, Spain

-The Anoia region is a lesser-known corner of Catalonia known for its peaceful hills, medieval castles, and small but vibrant local communities.
-The nearest town, Calaf, is a short distance away and hosts a popular Saturday farmers' market.
-The area is dotted with charming medieval villages, local wineries, and natural landmarks including Montserrat (about 30 minutes away) and Boixadors Castle.
+The Anoia region is a quieter corner of Catalonia known for its peaceful hills, medieval castles, and small but vibrant local communities.
+The nearest town, Calaf, is just 5 minutes by car and hosts a popular Saturday farmers' market.
+The area is also dotted with historic villages, local wineries, and natural landmarks — Montserrat is about 35 minutes away, and Castell de Boixadors is within easy reach.

 Getting around